ozmen54/SWE307-2025/README.md

       <td>
         <b>a)</b> Employee and department data will be read from the database (<a href="https://github.com/ozmen54/SWE307-2023/tree/main/Pro1/data">CSV files</a>).
 Implement CRUD operations on employee table. <br>
         <b>b)</b> Employee images will be taken directly from HDFS (use these <a href="https://github.com/ozmen54/SWE307-2023/tree/main/Pro1/images">example image files</a>).<br>
         <b>c)</b> There will be a single web page, on this page the information will be displayed in a table using the JOIN operation.
-Information to display: employee name, manager name, salary, commission, department (see Figure 2). <br>
+Information to display: employee name, manager name, salary, commission, department (see <a href="https://github.com/ozmen54/SWE307-2023/blob/main/Pro1/Screenshot.png">Figure 2</a>). <br>
         <b>d)</b> Show that the user image file uploading and displaying them on the web page work. <br>
         <b>e)</b> Show that your application runs as expected.
       </td>